Fundamental limitations on distillation of quantum channel resources: Introduction

-Among such tasks, a particularly important class of problems known as \textit{channel distillation} can be distinguished.
+Among such tasks, a particularly important class of problems known as \emph{channel distillation} can be distinguished.
 Depending on the resource in consideration, distillation can be understood either as channel purification, i.e.\ the conversion of noisy channel resources into pure (unitary) ones, or as the extraction of state-based resources from quantum channels.
-The motivation for such transformations comes from the fact that, just as in the case of maximally entangled singlets in entanglement theory~\cite{bennett_1996-1,bennett_1996}, pure resources can be necessary for the efficient utilization of a given resource.
-This is the case in quantum computation, where one aims to synthesize unitary quantum gates which can be employed in a quantum circuit~\cite{campbell_2017}, or in quantum communication, where transfer of quantum information can be understood as the distillation of noiseless identity channels~\cite{wilde_2017}.
-Due to the importance of distillation protocols in mitigating the effects of noise, the study of their limitations is therefore vital in many fundamental quantum information processing tasks.
-Importantly, such limitations can be understood in different ways: in settings such as quantum computation, it is crucial to precisely understand and minimize the error incurred in manipulating gates and circuits, while in the study of quantum communication, it is often of interest to characterize asymptotic transformations and bound their achievable rates.
+The motivation for such transformations comes from the fact that, just as in the case of maximally entangled singlets in entanglement theory~\cite{bennett_1996-1,bennett_1996}, pure resources can be necessary for the efficient utilisation of a given resource.
+This is the case in quantum computation, where one aims to synthesise unitary quantum gates which can be employed in a quantum circuit~\cite{campbell_2017}, or in quantum communication, where transfer of quantum information can be understood as the distillation of noiseless channels~\cite{wilde_2017}.
+However, the practical realisation of such distillation protocols can incur large costs in terms of the required resource overhead.
+Due to the importance of distillation schemes in mitigating the effects of noise, the study of their limitations is therefore vital in many fundamental quantum information processing tasks.
+A major obstacle to understanding the capabilities of channel manipulation protocols is that general strategies for transforming channels can be highly complex, using ancillary systems and the outputs from successive channel uses in order to adaptively improve the transformations~\cite{chiribella_2008-1}, or even processing channels in ways that do not enforce a definite causal order~\cite{chiribella_2013,oreshkov_2012}.
+Additionally, the limits of channel manipulation can be understood in different ways: in settings such as quantum computation, it is crucial to precisely understand and minimise the error incurred in manipulating gates and circuits, while in the study of quantum communication, it is often of interest to characterise asymptotic transformations and bound their achievable rates.
 We set to describe all such limitations in a common framework.